What is phonics?

 We expect and encourage children to read to an adult at home on a daily basis.
 As children move into upper KS2 and become independent readers, they may choose to read to themselves.
 A reading diary is used as a means of communication between home and school about child’s reading progress and should be signed daily.

 Our reading scheme is varied to meet the needs of all pupils and includes both fiction and non fiction texts.
-To support the application of phonic skills at home, we use Phonics Bug (Pearsons) and Oxford Reading Tree Floppy Phonics for our earliest readers.
-In Key Stage 1, we use Oxford Reading Tree, Phonics Bug (Pearsons) and Story Chest (Nelson).
+To support the consolidation of skills at home, reading books are closely matched to a child’s phonic knowledge.
 In Ks2, we use the Oxford Reading Tree reading scheme.
 These schemes enable us to have a wide and varied genre of books available which meets the needs of the children in our school.

 Useful links to support reading and phonics.